Published

 Contacts

-This folder contains JSON files of the master contact list used for metadata creation.
-These files have regional contact information of staff and external partners and should be imported into mdEditor to prevent duplicating contacts.
+This folder contains the regional contact list.
+The JSON file contains contact information for staff and external partners.
+The file should be should be imported into mdEditor to prevent duplicating contacts.
+Data Managers are responsible for the management of this file.

 Extents